ericleasemorgan/carrel2diagram/README.md

 5. Execute - python pip install -r requirements.txt
 6. Execute the flask app using python app.py

+### Add new data to the knowledge graph
+1. Call function get_graph(corpus, pos) in graph.py
+  - corpus: corpus name from distant reader
+  - pos: part-of-speech tag
+2. Plot the graph upon the generated .json data with d3 in the web app

 <hr>

 ### Thank you